oc-ben-ellis/data-fetcher-app/docs/diagrams/README.md

 Sequence diagram showing the step-by-step process of how a fetch operation works, from initial request through data loading, storage, and completion.

 ### Storage Architecture
-Focuses on the composable storage system, showing how data transforms through decorators (Unzip → WARC → Bundle) before reaching base storage implementations.
+Focuses on the composable storage system, showing how data transforms through decorators (Unzip → Bundle) before reaching base storage implementations.

 ### Component Relationships
 Detailed view of how all components relate to each other, organized by layers (Core, Frontier, Protocol, Loader, Storage, Supporting Systems).